Call Us Today

 • Spend money and incur debt for reasonable and necessary living expenses for food, clothing, shelter, transportation and medical care

-What Counties Have Standing Orders?
+What counties have Standing Orders?

 If you reside in a county that does not have Standing Orders, there still may be a way to obtain relief.
 The Court could issue a Temporary Restraining Order (TRO) which offers the same relief as a Standing Order.
 Remember, in family law, a TRO is a list of actions that a party is prohibited from taking – not an order that states a Party can’t come into the marital home or that a Party must stay a certain distance away from the Other Party (that is a Protective Order).
 In most cases, a TRO is joint and mutual, meaning it applies to both Parties.
 A TRO is a good option, however it is only valid for 14 days and can be extended another 14 days.